Disneyland Area Hotel Reviews & Rankings

 Total Score: 24

-While there are over 100 hotels in Anaheim, I do not intend to review them all, as many are either too far away from Disneyland to be practical options or are too shady to bother with.
-By my count, there are about 60 or so options worthy of consideration, meaning this work-in-progress review and ranking of Anaheim hotels needs about 10 additional hotels to be complete.
-If you happen to have questions about a hotel at which I haven’t yet ranked here, please feel free to ask and I’ll try to provide any insight I have (or other readers might be able to help).
+There are over 100 hotels in Anaheim, but I do not intend to review them all.
+Many are either too far away from Disneyland to be practical or are too shady to bother.
+By my count, there are about 70 or so options worthy of consideration, meaning this work-in-progress review and ranking of Anaheim hotels needs ~10 additional hotels to be complete.

 Planning a Southern California vacation?
 For park admission deals, read Tips for Saving Money on Disneyland Tickets.
 Learn about on-site and off-site hotels in our Anaheim Hotel Reviews & Rankings.
 For where to eat, check out our Disneyland Restaurant Reviews.
 For unique ideas of things that’ll improve your trip, check out What to Pack for Disney.
 For comprehensive advice, consult our Disneyland Vacation Planning Guide.
 Finally, for guides beyond Disney, check out our Southern California Itineraries for day trips to Los Angeles, Laguna Beach, and tons of other places!